BBS-Lab/nova-permission/README.md

 ];
 ```

-After the migration has been published you can create the role- and permission-tables by running the migrations:
+After the migration has been published you can create the role and permission tables by running the migrations :

 ```bash
 php artisan migrate